- Phone: (850) 644-8206

 - Email: email@example.com

-- Office: Department of Anthropology / Innovation Park, Suite 213
+- Department of Anthropology / Innovation Park, Suite 213

 - Office Hours:

 Dr. Kristin Dowell is an Associate Professor of Anthropology whose research explores the intersections of media technology, artistic practice and activism for Indigenous rights and social justice.
 A Fulbright Scholar, she received her PhD in cultural anthropology with a certificate in Culture and Media from New York University in 2006.
-For the last fourteen years she has engaged in collaborative community based research with Aboriginal filmmakers, artists and activists in Vancouver, Canada.
+For the last fifteen years she has engaged in collaborative community based research with Indigenous filmmakers, artists and activists in Vancouver, Canada.
 She is the author of Sovereign Screens: Aboriginal Media on the Canadian West Coast (2013) an ethnography of Aboriginal visual sovereignty through on-screen film aesthetics and off-screen production practices.
-Her articles have appeared in the journals American Anthropologist, Anthropologica, and Transformations and in edited volumes, including Native Art of the Northwest Coast: A History of Changing Ideas, winner of the 2015 Canada Prize in the Humanities.
-She is currently working on a research project that explores the social history and contemporary practice of Aboriginal experimental film and media art in Canada.
+Her articles have appeared in the journals American Anthropologist, Anthropologica, Studies in American Indian Literatures (SAIL), and Transformations and in edited volumes, including Native Art of the Northwest Coast: A History of Changing Ideas, winner of the 2015 Canada Prize in the Humanities.
+She is currently working on a research project that explores the experimental digital media practices of Indigenous women filmmakers.

 Dr. Dowell has worked for several Native film festivals including those sponsored by the Smithsonian's National Museum of the American Indian and the Museum of Modern Art in New York.
-She was the co-founder and co-organizer of Native Crossroads Film Festival and Symposium at the University of Oklahoma where she served as the primary film curator.
+She was the co-founder and co-organizer of Native Crossroads Film Festival and Symposium at the University of Oklahoma where she served as the primary film curator for three years.

-Dr. Dowell is pleased to join the FSU Department of Anthropology where she will teach courses on visual anthropology, the anthropology of media, contemporary Native American cultures, and sociocultural theory.
-Additionally, Dr. Dowell will direct the Ethnographic Media Lab-an interactive technology space providing undergraduate and graduate students field-based opportunities to learn the skills of digital media production through the creation of their own ethnographic digital videos and media projects.
+Dr. Dowell joined the FSU Department of Anthropology in 2015.
+She teaches courses on visual anthropology, ethnographic video production, contemporary Native American cultures, and sociocultural theory.
+Additionally, Dr. Dowell directs the Ethnographic Media Lab—an interactive technology space providing undergraduate and graduate students field-based opportunities to learn the skills of digital media production through the creation of their own ethnographic digital videos and media projects.

 Aboriginal Media on the Canadian West Coast